Reverse Mortgage Information from Alabama’s only direct Reverse Mortgage lender.

 What is a reverse mortgage or (HECM) Home Equity Conversion Mortgage and how can it help me?
 Scott Underwood will be happy to assist with the pros, cons, questions, illustrations and information all in person.
 I still believe in handling everything face to face!

-Covering all areas from my Birmingham and Huntsville office and I still make house calls in central Alabama!
+Covering all areas from my Birmingham, Montgomery, and Huntsville offices and I still make house calls in central Alabama!

 Ways to utilize a Reverse Mortgage.
 Some of the main ways people utilize the Reverse Mortgage: 1) Immediate Cash Needs – The most commonly used approach is when the senior homeowner is paying off an existing mortgage.
 Then they can free up the money that was going to the mortgage company each month for living expenses.
 2) Other immediate needs are heath care, medical expenses, home remodeling, paying off debts, or a need for immediate cash!